Salt Lake West Side Stories: Post Thirty-Three

 In our next Salt Lake West Side Stories post, we’ll speak to recent community developments, and offer some recent stories about the neighborhood.

 Would you like to read the next post?
-Current Challenges and Developments in a Post-Industrial Neighborhood: Part Two
+Current Challenges and Developments in a Post-Industrial Neighborhood: Part Two (This is under construction, as the recent past is proving much more difficult to encapulate, stay tuned.)

 Related Activities: Tour two historic buildings (public spaces only) renovated and adapted by Artspace, including the Artspace City Center, formerly the ZCMI Warehouse at 230 South 500 West, and the Artspace Rubber Company, formerly the California Tire and Rubber Company warehouse at 353 West 200 South.
 We also recommend you read this brief history of Artspace.Utah.